focuslibre/libre-breadcrumb-permalinks/README.md

 ### WordPress

-1. Download the latest release.
+1. Download the latest release from the [releases page](https://github.com/focuslibre/libre-breadcrumb-permalinks/releases).
 2. Extract the `libre-breadcrumb-permalinks` directory into `/wp-content/plugins/`.
 3. Activate the plugin from the WordPress admin panel.